Auburn Area Democratic Club Bylaws

-- Final call for nominations will be called by the President at the regularly scheduled May meeting, after which nominations will be closed.
+- Final call for nominations will be called by the President at the regularly scheduled November meeting, after which nominations will be closed.

-The membership will be notified regarding the final slate of nominees by e-mail, postal mail, and newsletter.
+- The membership will be notified regarding the final slate of nominees by e-mail, postal mail, and newsletter.
 Notification must be at least ten (10) days prior to the December election meeting.

 Article XI: Selection of Club Representative to the PCDP

 - The Club rep to the PCDP shall be elected upon the expiration of the term of the outgoing representative.
 The Club rep will be allowed to choose his/her alternate as outlined in the bylaws of the PCDP.

 Article XII: Finance

-The Club’s fiscal year shall be the period from January 1 through December 31 of one calendar year.
+- The Club’s fiscal year shall be the period from January 1 through December 31 of one calendar year.

-A minimum operating fund of $2,500 shall be maintained at all times.
+- A minimum operating fund of $2,000 shall be maintained at all times.
 This rule may be temporarily suspended by a majority vote (50%+1) of members at a Club meeting.

 - In the event of dissolution of AADC, any monies remaining after settlement of debts must be disburses to the PCDP.

 Article XIII: Endorsements and Campaign Contributions

-Motions for endorsements of candidates for public office may be made by members at any general meeting provided the subject is listed on the Club’s agenda.
+- Motions for endorsements of candidates for public office may be made by members at any general meeting provided the subject is listed on the Club’s agenda.

-If the state or national Democratic Party has taken an official stand on the political issue or endorsed a particular candidate, then as a chartered Democratic Club we shall not make endorsements or contributions opposing that position or candidate.
+- If the state or national Democratic Party has taken an official stand on the political issue or endorsed a particular candidate, then as a chartered Democratic Club we shall not make endorsements or contributions opposing that position or candidate.

-If the state or national Democratic Party has taken a neutral stance on a position because there are conflicting views within the Party about a particular issue or candidate, then as a chartered Democratic Club it is prudent, though not required, to have representatives from both sides of the issue, or representatives from all competing candidates speak to our members.
+- If the state or national Democratic Party has taken a neutral stance on a position because there are conflicting views within the Party about a particular issue or candidate, then as a chartered Democratic Club it is prudent, though not required, to have representatives from both sides of the issue, or representatives from all competing candidates speak to our members.
 Any member may request that the Board have a representative of an individual candidate or advocate of a controversial political issue speak to the Club.
 Presenting only one candidate or one side of a controversial issue may be construed to be an endorsement of that issue by the Club.

-Motions for campaign contributions may be made by any member provided the subject is listed on the Club agenda.
+- Motions for campaign contributions may be made by any member provided the subject is listed on the Club agenda.

-A contribution to an endorsed candidate or ballot measure may be made upon a vote of a majority of members (50%+1) at a Club meeting.
+- A contribution to an endorsed candidate or ballot measure may be made upon a vote of a majority of members (50%+1) at a Club meeting.

-The vote to make a financial contribution to a candidate’s campaign must be voted on as a separate question from the vote to endorse that candidate.
+- The vote to make a financial contribution to a candidate’s campaign must be voted on as a separate question from the vote to endorse that candidate.

-All direct, indirect, or in-kind campaign contributions will be made in strict conformity with Federal, State, District, and other laws as applicable.
+- All direct, indirect, or in-kind campaign contributions will be made in strict conformity with Federal, State, District, and other laws as applicable.

-The Club may take out a paid advertisement supporting an endorsed candidate or supporting or opposing a political issue by approval of a majority vote of members at a Club meeting.
+- The Club may take out a paid advertisement supporting an endorsed candidate or supporting or opposing a political issue by approval of a majority vote of members at a Club meeting.